Wheest/wheest.github.io/_posts/2023-08-16-thesis_ratios.md

 My hope is that a neural network trained using recent web data will be able to draw from a wider cultural base of data.
 For this purpose I use OpenAI's [`gpt-3.5-turbo-16k` model](https://community.openai.com/t/gpt-3-5-turbo-0613-function-calling-16k-context-window-and-lower-prices/263263), which has a large enough context window for my purposes, as well as what is considered good performance on other language tasks.
 Note that many LLMs are not deterministic, and although I set the temperature value to 0, I still observe differences using the LLM between runs.
-Therefore, I run the model 5 times and take the average, rounded to the integer.
+Therefore, I run the model 5 times and take the average, rounded to the nearest integer.

 You can see the results for the LLM approach below: